KNU-K/large-file-processing-demo/README.md

 - Enhance the efficiency of processing and transferring large files by effectively splitting MP4 files into chunks for transmission and integration.
 - Improve user experience by allowing users to upload files seamlessly without delays.
 - Optimize server resources to ensure stable file processing.

+### 1-3.
+Key Tech
+1. Low integration of large amounts of data with message broker

+2. Asynchronous and non-blocking for optimal speed

+3. Place a sequence number to ensure the order between the chunk files